Your Guide To Invisible Hemming

 Decrease your top thread tension.
 Especially for hems you want the stitches to be loose.
 I’ve read that quilters also advise to decrease your top thread tension when using invisible thread.

+- Use a vertical spool stand if you’re having problems with the thread tangling around your spool holder..
 That should help.
-You can also wrap one of these little net vests around your spool for a more even unwinding..
+You can also wrap one of these little net vests around your spool for a more even unwinding.

-To facilitate threading your needle with this thread, apply some color at the thread end with a permanent marker so you can see the thread end.
+Mark the end of your invisible thread with a marker to facilitate threading your needle.
+It will help you see the thread end.
 And double check your thread path.
 It's so tough to see that you may accidentally miss some of the loops and guides in your thread path without realizing it.